Trishala-Sin/KUBERNETES_WORKS/KUBERNETES_NOTES.md

 Nomad is the container and workload orchestrator provided by HashiCorp.
 *	Docker Swarm
 Docker Swarm is a container orchestrator provided by Docker, Inc. It is part of Docker Engine.

+### Where to Deploy Container Orchestrators?

+Most container orchestrators can be deployed on the infrastructure of our choice
+- on bare metal, Virtual Machines, on-premise, on public and hybrid cloud.
+Kubernetes, for example, can be deployed on a workstation, with or without a local hypervisor such as Oracle VirtualBox,
+- inside a company's data center,
+- in the cloud on AWS Elastic Compute Cloud (EC2) instances,
+- Google Compute Engine (GCE) VMs,
+- DigitalOcean Droplets,
+- OpenStack, etc.
+There are turnkey solutions which allow Kubernetes clusters to be installed, with only a few commands, on top of cloud Infrastructures-as-a-Service, such as GCE, AWS EC2, Docker Enterprise, IBM Cloud, Rancher, VMware Tanzu, and multi-cloud solutions through IBM Cloud Private or StackPointCloud.
+Last but not least, there is the managed container orchestration as-a-Service, more specifically the managed Kubernetes as-a-Service solution, offered and hosted by the major cloud providers, such as Amazon Elastic Kubernetes Service (Amazon EKS), Azure Kubernetes Service (AKS), DigitalOcean Kubernetes, Google Kubernetes Engine (GKE), IBM Cloud Kubernetes Service, Oracle Container Engine for Kubernetes, or VMware Tanzu Kubernetes Grid.

 ####	Explain the benefits of using container orchestration: